 Section "Device Registration" in the FTD Admin Guide states that if the connection between FMC and FTD is broken during device registration, the FMC and FTD will continue to attempt to reconnect and retry registration for up to two minutes.
 If the registration has not completed within two minutes, restore connectivity between the FMC and FTD and reinitiate the registration from FMC.
-If connectivity is lost between FMC and FTD after device registration each endpoint will automatically attempt to re-initiate connection to the other until connectivity is restored, no administrative action is required other than resolving any connectivity issues in the networks between the FMC and FTD.
+If connectivity is lost between FMC and FTD after device registration each endpoint will automatically attempt to re-initiate connectivity issues in the networks between the FMC and FTD.